Also consult General Regulations G.30-G.56 as well as the LLM Policy Document of the Faculty of Law.

 Registration and renewal of registration

-If admitted, a student can register immediately for the LLM by dissertation programme.
+If admitted, a student can register immediately for the LLM programme.
 The following two or three modules must be registered for and completed within one year of registration:

-1. Research methodology (RHP 802) (non-credit bearing) offered by the Faculty of Law
+1. Research methodology (RHP 802) offered by the Faculty of Law

-If the student can show sufficient evidence of competence in research skills required at postgraduate level the Faculty Postgraduate Committee, on recommendation of the supervisor, may exempt the student from this module.
+(If the student can show sufficient evidence of competence in research skills required at postgraduate level the Postgraduate Committee of the Faculty of Law, on recommendation of the supervisor, may exempt the student from this module.)

 A student who does not complete the abovementioned two modules within one year of registration may be excluded from the Faculty and if he/she seeks readmission to the Faculty, may submit a written request to the Dean that his/her application for readmission to the Faculty be considered in terms of the set procedure.